haved/python_shellcode/README.md

 I am running Linux, and the target server is as well.
 I have no idea how this would be on Windows, but you probably don't get `mmap` from `libc`.

+I have done this 3 times:
+ - `poolPrism/` is a O(n⁴) algorithm on a two-dimensional array, passed to C via `array.array`.
+ - `queue/` is a queue implementaton, special because it hacks into python built-ins to avoid ctypes overhead.
+ - `ahoCorasick/` counts occurances of several needles in a haystack string.
+Does recursion in C, so uses linking.

 ## Running machine code in Python
 This is accomplished through allocating a block of memory using `mmap`, accessed through the python library `ctypes`.